40tude/py-flashcards/md_buffer/md_buffer_done/03_fs_data_collection_management.md

 Answer  : A database consisting of 2-dimensional tables

 Question : Data Collection - SQL reminder - What is a DBMS?
-Answer  : Database Management System
+Answer  : Database Management System.
+Examples of cloud DBMS include Amazon RedShift, Google BigQuery, Microsoft SQL Database, IBM Db2, Oracle Database, MongoDB, MariaDB, Azure Synapse Analytics...

 Question : Data Collection - SQL reminder - What does a schema represent in a database?
 Answer  : The structure of the database